lmorg/murex/docs/events/oncommandcompletion.md

 ## Examples

-**Read STDERR:**
+### Read stderr

 In this example we check the output from `pacman`, which is ArchLinux's package management tool, to see if you have accidentally ran it as a non-root user.
-If the STDERR contains a message saying you are no root, then this event function will re-run `pacman` with `sudo`.
+If the stderr contains a message saying you are no root, then this event function will re-run `pacman` with `sudo`.

 ```